Neon Pothos Color Fading: Why the Chartreuse Goes Green

 - Leaves that were vivid chartreuse or lime-green fading to a muted yellow-green or conventional green

-- New leaves emerging greener than previous growth — less vivid, less neon
+- New leaves emerging greener than previous growth — less vivid, less neon, sometimes only subtly so at first

-- The plant losing the quality that distinguishes it from other pothos cultivars
+- The plant gradually losing the quality that distinguishes it from ordinary green pothos or from other pothos cultivars

 - New leaves the least vivid on the vine, with the oldest leaves near the base still holding their original chartreuse